-- Boots may not be worn immediately after leg treatments.
+- Lastly, boots may not be worn immediately after leg treatments.

 WHAT TO EXPECT FROM YOUR TREATMENT

-- Clients with red, grey or blonde hair in the area to be treated should consult with a Chic La Vie Laser Technician prior to receiving treatments, as the laser is less effective on these hair colors.
+- Clients with red, grey or blonde hair in the area to be treated should consult with a Chic La Vie Laser Technician prior to receiving treatments.
+The laser is less effective on these hair colors.

 - During your treatment, you can expect slight discomfort, similar to a rubber-band snap on your skin.
 An over the counter numbing cream is available for purchase.
 Consult your laser technician with questions.

-- You may experience slight redness, bumps, and swelling in the treated area for up to 72 hours.
-If these conditions persist, topical creams such as Restorative Gel (highest recommended), aloe, calamine or hydrocortisone may be applied.
+- During your treatment, you may experience slight redness, bumps, and swelling in the treated area for up to 72 hours.
+If these conditions persist, topical creams such as Restorative Gel (highest recommended), aloe, calamine, or hydrocortisone may be applied.

 - Allow a minimum of 7 to 14 days post-treatment for hair to “fall out” or shed from the skin.